CEXTBurmawala/notes/project_setup/setup_new_project.md

 - Ensure that the platform version is in the `~/git/_platform` directory (see package.json or platform.version file for platform version that the project is built on).
 	- See **[this](./setup_new_platform_locally.md)** page for instruction on getting the correct platform version setup.
 - Create a directory for the customer in `~/git/config_<name>_v5` directory with the same name as the git repo.
-- Find repo on the i-sight github page `github.com/i-Sight/config_<name>_v5` and clone the 'develop' branch into the project directory.
 - clone the pro base from <https://github.com/i-Sight/config_pro_base_v5> to the new project directory.
-Ensure to clone the most recent branch (it should be the default branch).
 - Once cloned, `cd` into the project directory and change the remote repository to point to the new repo created for the project by running `git remote set-url origin git@github.com:i-Sight/config_<name>_v5.git`.
 This sets the 'origin' to the new project repo.
 - Add the 'pro base' as 'base' in order to pull updates if required later on by running `git remote add base git@github.com:i-Sight/config_pro_base_v5.git`
 - Run `git remote -v` to double check that the 'origin' and 'base' are set right.
 - Open the project directory in VSCode and make the following changes to the 'package.json' file:
-	- Change all instances of 'pro_base' in the file to <project_name>
+	- Change all instances of 'base' in the file to <project_name>
 	- Change the version number to '1.0.0'
 - The changes can now be pushed to the github repository:
 	- `git checkout -b develop` to create the develop branch,